 Non-Starchy Vegetables: Spinach, kale, broccoli, zucchini, and bell peppers.

-Incorporating the Best Foods for Diabetic Meals into Your Daily Routine
+3. How to Incorporate the Best Foods for Diabetic Diets into Your Daily Routine

 Easy Recipes for Diabetic Meal Prep